This is the multi-page printable view of this section. Click here to print.

 kubebuilder create api --group greenhouse --version v1alpha1 --kind MyResource

-Now you can generate all manifests with make generate-manifests and start implementing your controller logic.
+Now you can generate all manifests with make manifests and start implementing your controller logic.

 Implementing the Controller